-- Enhance relationships with partner governments and sister agencies. - Continue to take steps to achieve the NIGC Performance Goals as identified in the Strategic Plan. - Continue efforts to modernize the NIGC IT network to improve and maintain reliability and manageability.
-This includes increasing cyber security protocols to protect agency data and enhancing budget tracking tools. - Monitor strategic plan performance measures. - Continue its regulatory review and implement its new and/or revised regulations, and provide training to tribes on compliance with any new requirements. - Continue to review management contracts and tribal ordinance submissions. - Continue, through its Office of General Counsel, to offer opinions on a variety of matters including game classifications, Indian land status, and whether financing or other agreements implicate management or sole proprietary interest concerns. - Continue the development of the Commission's internal administrative and personnel manual, and develop and implement corresponding training programs. - Continue to inform the public about the Commission's activities through various media and training resources. - Coordinate and provide training events to tribal entities in each of the eight regions. - Continue to respond to requests from tribes for technical assistance, and increase both the amount and breadth of technical assistance provided, updating the training catalog as necessary. - Utilize all forms of training forums and locations to better reach targeted audiences and save Commission and tribal financial resources. - Continue to perform and grow knowledge reviews to examine how effective the agency's training program is to achieve compliance. - Continue to perform internal control assessments, IT vulnerability assessments, and other types of compliance reviews to maintain the integrity of gaming industry. - Continue to implement the requirements of GPRA.
+- Continue efforts to modernize NIGC Information Technology services to improve and maintain reliability and security for information systems and data.
+This includes further developing policies and procedures supporting an agency-wide cybersecurity framework to ensure appropriate security controls are managed and maintained. - Continue regulatory review and implementation of new and/or revised regulations and provide training to tribes on compliance with any new requirements. - Continue reviewing management contracts and tribal ordinance submissions and make appropriate changes to process and staffing levels. - Continue, through its Office of General Counsel, offering opinions on a variety of matters including game classifications, Indian land status, and whether financing or other agreements implicate management or sole proprietary interest concerns. - Continue seeking opportunities to improve operational efficiencies by developing the Commission's internal administrative, communications and evaluation functions. - Continue informing the public about the Commission's activities through various outreach initiatives and training resources. - Provide and coordinate training events to tribal entities in each of the eight regions through virtual platforms or in person settings. - Continue responding to requests from tribes for technical assistance and increasing both the amount and breadth of technical assistance provided and updating the training catalog as necessary. - Utilize all forms of training forums and locations to better reach targeted audiences and save Commission and tribal financial resources. - Continue assessing the effectiveness of the Agency's training program to assist tribes in achieving and maintaining compliance. - Continue performing site visits, internal control assessments, IT vulnerability assessments, and other types of compliance reviews to maintain the integrity of the gaming industry. - Continue implementing GPRA requirements. - Continue updating information systems and programs to ensure compliance with the receipt of personal identifiable information and criminal history record information. - Maintain a consistently high level of compliance for the submission of gaming activity fees and external year-end audits through continued monitoring and contact with gaming tribes, with an emphasis on compliance. - Continue enhancing internal records management. - Continue monitoring the training and employee development program in order to attract and retain highly qualified personnel.
+The Agency will annually assess the skills of its employees and provide necessary training.

-- Continue to update information systems to ensure compliance with the receipt of personal identifiable information. - Maintain a consistently high level of compliance for the submission of gaming activity fees and external year-end audits through continued monitoring and contact with gaming tribes, with an emphasis on compliance. - Continue to enhance internal records management. - Continue to monitor the training and employee development program in order to attract and retain highly-qualified personnel.
-The agency will annually assess the skills of its employees and provide necessary training. - Continue to track technological developments in the industry to ensure the Commission provides up-to-date technical assistance, maintains current regulations, meets its oversight responsibilities, and otherwise performs its statutory mandates. - Promote the self-determination goals of IGRA through administration and promotion of the law's self-regulation provisions. - Continue to support Indian country-wide efforts to promote awareness around public safety priorities.
+- Continue tracking technological advancements in the industry to ensure the Commission provides upto-date technical assistance, ensure regulations remain current and applicable, meet its oversight responsibilities, and fulfill its statutory mandates. - Promote the self-determination goals of IGRA through administration and promotion of the IGRA's self-regulation petition process. - Continue providing ongoing technical assistance and training to support Indian country-wide efforts to promote awareness around environmental, public health and safety priorities and critical event response and preparedness. - Continue identifying appropriate opportunities for NIGC to support tribes' response and/or recovery efforts from the impact of the pandemic on Indian gaming.